North Korea Fires Two ballistic Missiles Into Sea - UrduPoint

 North Korea Fires Two 'ballistic Missiles' Into Sea

 The South Korean military condemned the launches as "extremely inappropriate given the difficult situation the world is experiencing due to COVID-19...
 We urge them to stop immediately."
-North Korea has not reported any cases of the coronavirus, which has turned into a major crisis with 11,300 deaths and more than 270,000 infections worldwide.
+North Korea has not reported any cases of the coronavirus, which has turned into a major crisis with more than 11,000 deaths and over 250,000 infections worldwide.

 There has been widespread speculation, however, that the virus has reached the isolated nation, and health experts have warned that it could devastate the country given its weak medical infrastructure and widespread malnutrition.